teamleadercrm/api/CONTRIBUTING.md

 ## Changelog

-When updating the changelog make sure to update the current latest version in the **Upgrading your API version** section
+When updating the changelog make sure to update the current latest version in the [Upgrading your API version](https://github.com/teamleadercrm/api/blob/master/src/changes.apib)** section.